PritiShaw/ReadMe-Charts/README.md

 ReadMe Charts
 ---
-Add Realtime charts from CSV to your README files
+Add Charts from CSV to your README files

 **Supported File Formats** : *CSV* , *TSV*
 **Supported Charts** : *Line*, others to be added